 This passage features upper-register common tones—notes shared among chords on the top two strings—and an interesting rhythmic device known as hemiola, which in this case creates a “three-against-two” phrasing scheme, as three-note groupings are played an even eighth-note rhythm.
 The drop-D-tuned gem “Worried Moon” tells the tale of a man down on his luck and forced to sleep outdoors, with only the moon for company.

 For the song’s verses, Cornell thumps his low D string throughout, often in alternation with the open fourth string, in support of a melodic passage (bars 1-2) and arpeggiated texture (bars 3–6), not unlike FIGURE 3.

-When it comes to writing rock songs, Cornell is king of the unexpected chord change—exotic progressions tracing back to Soundgarden’s “Black Hole Sun,” developed to new heights on 1999’s Euphoria Morning and employed in new album cuts like “Higher Truth.”
+When it comes to writing rock songs, Cornell was king of the unexpected chord change—exotic progressions tracing back to Soundgarden’s “Black Hole Sun,” developed to new heights on 1999’s Euphoria Morning and employed in new album cuts like “Higher Truth.”
 Following its opening D-to-F#m change, FIGURES 4a–c present three clever ways of navigating around a basic C chord, moves all employed within the song’s first verse!